-Amazon East HQ: Incentives from, benefits for, chosen cities
+Amazon East: Incentives from, benefits for new Amazon HQs

 Incentives offered to Amazon:

 — Performance-based direct incentives of $1.525 billion, based on 25,000 full-time, high-paying jobs created.
-This includes a refundable tax credit of up to $1.2 billion calculated as a percentage of the salaries Amazon expects to pay employees over the next 10 years, which equates to $48,000 per job for 25,000 jobs with an average wage of over $150,000.

-— Cash grant of $325 million based on the square footage of buildings occupied in the next 10 years.
+This includes a refundable tax credit of up to $1.2 billion calculated as a percentage of salaries Amazon expects to pay over 10 years, which equates to $48,000 per job for 25,000 jobs with an average wage of over $150,000.
+Also, a cash grant of $325 million based on the square footage of buildings occupied in the next 10 years.

 — Amazon will also apply for as-of-right incentives including New York City's Industrial & Commercial Abatement Program and New York City's Relocation and Employment Assistance Program.
 There was no dollar figure immediately attached to this benefit.